Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Because the test has not been refactored.
 - [ ] Because it has to be put into an automated test harness to be run.
-- [ ] Because the tests are checked in before the product code exists.
+- [ ] Because the tests are checked in before the Product code exists.
-- [x] Because the product code to satisfy the test does not yet exist.
+- [x] Because the Product code to satisfy the test does not yet exist.

 _[⬆ Back to Top](#table-of-contents)_